spyrit/page-builder-bundle/README.md

 You will have to implement the `getConfiguration`, `setConfiguration` and `getWidget` methods in your class to match your storage.

+If you add custom widgets, you will also need to implement `setWidget`.

 ```
 <?php